i-TechSupport-orlando/btenforce/README.md

 Log retention in days (int) Range: 7-1095 `LOG_RETENTION="$LOG_RETENTION"`

-## Safari may be blocked via two methods
+## Safari Prevention
+Most schools prefer students use Google Chrome due to the robust feature set designed spcificaly with schools in mind.
+The problem is macOS does not have an easy way to restrict its usage by end-users. `btenforce` effectively prevents Safari from being used because if the app is detected, it's killed.
+Hopefully Apple adds more robust web browser restrictions in a future version of macOS.

 - osascript: This is the most accurate method as it will only alert to open Safari windows.
+This requires a config profile that I have yet to get working.
-- pgrep:     If osascript isn't possible due to a TCC restriction and you cannot create a PPPC profile, this is a good alternative.
-It will have some false positives. `pgrep` is the default method used.
+- pgrep:     If osascript isn't possible due to a prompting the students to approve it, or you cannot create a PPPC profile, this is a good alternative.
+It will have some false positives though. `pgrep` is the default method used.
 If `$SAFARI_CONTROL` is set to `allow`, `$SAFARI_CONTROL_METHOD` will be ignored.

 ## Delete Login Items
 `LOGIN_ITEM_CONTROL="enforce"` Deletes all user added login items.
 This prevents the students from loading software when the machine boots.
 This is a tactic used by students on managed macOS devices to launch software that is restricted by Jamf Pro.
 There's a delay between when the device boots and when Jamf Pro's software restrictions feature begins enforcing restricted software.
 Restricting login items prevents the students from launching software on the restricted list.
 If a student adds a login item, it is quickly deleted by `btenforce`.

 ## Daemon Status and Control
 - Check Daemon